eirproject/eir/DOCS.md

  * `assert_type(Variable, EirTypeSpec)`
    Same as above, but the compiler is required to insert assertions.
-   This can potentially result in a performance impact.
+   This can potentially result in a performance impact over `annotate_type`.

    The second argument is required to be known at compile-time.